anukritisharma-2005/EdgeAI-SIG/README.md

 Unlike traditional predictive maintenance systems that focus on equipment failures, EdgeAI-SIG focuses on **signal intelligence**.
 The system continuously generates communication and sensor-inspired signals, simulates realistic degradation conditions, evaluates signal quality using a composite Signal Quality Index (SQI), forecasts future signal quality using a lightweight neural network, and adaptively reconstructs degraded signals.
 The framework demonstrates how signal integrity can be monitored and improved directly at the edge using TinyML-compatible models.

-Motivation

-Modern edge devices operate in noisy and resource-constrained environments where communication and sensing signals are frequently degraded by interference, quantization effects, transmission errors, and environmental noise.
+Motivation:Modern edge devices operate in noisy and resource-constrained environments where communication and sensing signals are frequently degraded by interference, quantization effects, transmission errors, and environmental noise.
 Conventional approaches typically react after signal corruption has already occurred.
 EdgeAI-SIG introduces a proactive approach:
 1. Monitor signal quality continuously.
 2. Forecast future signal degradation.
 3. Apply adaptive reconstruction before severe quality loss.